oslomarketsolutions/website/src/pages/en/index.md

   subtitle: 'Web services for stock and fund trading, market data and more'
   title: Trading and portfolio platforms for the modern web
 transitionalElement:
-  numbersAndText:
-    companiesNumber: '150'
-    companiesText: Companies
-    text: Here are some of the companies using services from Oslo Market Solutions
-    usersNumber: '0,5 mill.'
-    usersText: Users served daily
   customerLogos:
     - logo: /img/hb_logo.png
       name: handelsbanken